 Whether it’s computers, printers, updated software, etc. Without working equipment, you are hindering productivity right away.

 I’ve heard fellow employees in the past getting frustrated with their office hardware.
-Whether a program takes 15 minutes to load, a bogged down computer, or printer jams–each slows employees down.
+Whether a program takes 15 minutes to load, a bogged down computer, or printer jams — each slows employees down and can be frustrating.

 Imagine similar issues extrapolated across your entire organization and how much time is wasted on mundane equipment issues.